Community

 AEGIS

-AEGIS brings together representatives from research- and e-infrastructures, operators of Authentication & Authorisation Infrastructure (AAI) services and Trust & Identity experts from the GÉANT community.
+AEGIS brings together representatives from research and e-infrastructures, operators of Authentication & Authorisation Infrastructure (AAI) services and trust and identity experts from the GÉANT community.
 The group enhances the wider and more effective uptake of AAI recommendations by research- and e-infrastructures in their federated access solutions, so that they can focus on providing other support for research activities.
-A legacy of the AARC project, AEGIS (AARC Engagement Group for Infrastructures) promotes a consistent vision for federated access and consults the needs and expertise of participants regarding AAI activities to support these infrastructure communities.

 Read More

-FIM4R (Federated Identity Management for Research) is a collection of research communities and infrastructures with a shared interest in enabling Federated Identity Management for their research cyber-infrastructures.
-FIM4R develops requirements bearing on technical architecture, federated identity management, and operational policies needed to achieve a harmonious integration between research cyber-infrastructures and R&E federations.
-FIM4R recommendations contributed to the creation of the AARC project, in which the group was well represented, and its members continue to have a close relationship with GÉANT through AEGIS and REFEDS.
+Federated Identity Management for Research (FIM4R) is a collection of research communities and infrastructures with a shared interest in enabling federated identity management for their research cyber-infrastructures.
+FIM4R develops requirements bearing on technical architecture, federated identity management, and operational policies needed to achieve a harmonious integration between research cyber-infrastructures and research and education federations.

 Read More